Whether you’re a parent of teens, or have recently welcomed a new baby into your life, chances are you’ve asked yourself this question:

 What documents are essential for estate planning?

-Will — a will details what happens to your property when you pass.
+• Will: Spells out what happens to your property when you die

-Trust — a trust is a legal entity into which any property or funds are transferred, and then managed.
+• Trust: A legal entity into which property or funds are transferred, and then managed

 Do I need an estate planning attorney?